 On the other hand, if you are giving a Vacant Possession to someone, then here are some tips for you;

-A VP schedule begins once the buyer signs the SPA.
-There can be various schedules for VP depending on the nature of the purchase.
+A Vacant Possession schedule begins once the buyer signs the SPA.
+There can be various schedules for Vacant Possession depending on the nature of the purchase.
 In primary housing purchases, you might have to wait for 2 to 3 years in order to obtain vacant possession.
-On the other hand, in secondary housing purchases, a buyer can receive a VP only in 3 months’ time period.
+On the other hand, in secondary housing purchases, a buyer can receive a Vacant Possession only in 3 months’ time period.
+Legal possession and VP is difference though!

-However, if the buyer gets the VP after the end of the agreed schedule, then the developer will have to face legal consequences.
+However, if the buyer gets the Vacant Possession after the end of the agreed schedule, then the developer will have to face legal consequences.
 Every sales and purchase agreement contains a clause of schedule that must be exercised by both parties.
-In accordance with this clause also known as LAD (Liquidated and Ascertained Damages) clause, the developer will be liable to pay the damages to the buyer starting from the date of expiration of the VP agreement to that date on which the buyer eventually receives the VP from the developer.
+In accordance with this clause also known as LAD (Liquidated and Ascertained Damages) clause, the developer will be liable to pay the damages to the buyer starting from the date of expiration of the Vacant Possession agreement to that date on which the buyer eventually receives the VP from the developer.

 In other scenarios, if the delay is unreasonable, and the compensation for the damage is not adequate, then both the parties can sign a settlement agreement.
 By signing this agreement, the developer agrees to pay for all the damages suffered by the buyer.